Angelo Amato: Secretary of the Congregation for the Doctrine of the Faith

 On 19 December 2002, Pope John Paul II appointed him as Secretary of the Congregation for the Doctrine of the Faith and titular archbishop of Sila.
 He was consecrated bishop on 6 January 2003 by Pope John Paul II.

 In addition to his role as CDF Secretary, Amato served as a consultor to the Pontifical Councils for Christian Unity and Interreligious Dialogue.

-In an April 2007 address to chaplains, he denounced same-sex marriage and abortion and criticized the Italian media's coverage of them.
+In an April 2007 address to chaplains, he denounced same-sex marriage and abortion and criticised the Italian media's coverage of them.
 He said that they are evils "that remain almost invisible" due to media presentation of them as an "expression of human progress."